angie0120/clean-sns-email-notifications-using-lambda-and-cli/README.md

-# Clean SNS Email Notifications for S3 Bucket Events
+# Clean SNS email notifications for S3 bucket events

 This project shows you how to use AWS Lambda + EventBridge + SNS to send clean, readable email notifications for specific S3 bucket events, like `CreateBucket` or `PutBucketPolicy`.
 Instead of receiving large raw JSON in emails, this solution formats key event details into a simple, readable message.